Mask

 his goals on several occasions.

-is always his wife Mi Yeon, who begins to
+there is always his wife Mi Yeon, who begins

-suspect his true motives and is torn between
+to suspect his true motives and is torn

-obsession with winning the true love of her
+and her obsession with winning the true love

-husband.
-For awhile Mi Yeon seems to rally and
+of her husband.
+For awhile Mi Yeon seems to

-troubled.
-However I was also, in turn, angry
+However I was also, in turn, angry at her,

 very complicated role, and I found it ironic